sourcegraph/careers/PRODUCTDESIGNERJOBDESCRIPTION.md

 ### About the Role
 We are searching for a creative, self-motivated visionary who can brainstorm ideas and bring them to life.
-We highly value Product Design within our organization, as it impacts all aspects of Sourcegraph’s product.
+We highly value  design within our organization, as it impacts all aspects of Sourcegraph’s product.
 You'll have creative autonomy and a strong influence over the product’s development.

 ### Responsibilities
   - Contribute to overall strategy and decision-making about Sourcegraph’s features.